 As inconceivable as it might seem, worldwide, about $17 trillion of bonds have negative yields, i.e. investors must pay to own them.
 In Denmark, banks actually offer home buyers negative interest rate mortgages, meaning they pay you to borrow to buy a house (although they probably charge hefty fees to make the transaction profitable).

 Although the negative interest rate environment (NIRE) is a fact of life currently in Europe and Japan, it has not come to North America for now, or should we say “yet”.

-- Many valuation models we use today in the world of finance come from concepts that were developed in the 60s and the 70s with the assumption that the interest rate is a positive number.
-Nobel prizes have been awarded to economists who came up with option pricing models, efficient frontier and the Capital Asset Pricing model.
+- Many valuation models we use today in the world of finance come from concepts that were developed in the 60s and the 70s with the assumption that an interest rate is a positive number.
+Nobel Prizes have been awarded to economists who came up with option pricing models, efficient frontier, and the Capital Asset Pricing Model.
 Trillions of dollars of securities and derivatives are priced daily using these valuation models.
 The problem is some of these derivative securities would be worth an amount equal to “infinity” if interest rates were to be negative…

 - If NIRE became the reality in the North American market place, buying bonds with a negative rate would be equivalent to going to the casino to bet on the direction of interest rates since investors will have to pay to participate.
 If you buy short term bonds, you are guaranteed to lose a little.
 On the other hand, if you buy long term bonds, you can make good money or lose big money in the short term with interest swings.

 Most people invest in fixed income for the wrong reason.
 While they say their stated objective is to receive income and have less volatility, they actually are focused on the market prices of the fixed income vehicles over the very short term (which move when interest rates move).